TestArmada/magellan-admiral2-plugin/README.md

 |ADMIRAL_LOGIN|optional|login to make auth request to admiral|leave undefined or set to your login|
 |ADMIRAL_PASSWORD|optional|password to make auth request to admiral|leave undefined or set to your password|

-## Licenses
+## License

-All code not otherwise specified is Copyright Wal-Mart Stores, Inc.
-Released under the [Apache2](./LICENSE) License.
+Documentation in this project is licensed under Creative Commons Attribution 4.0 International License.
+Full details available at https://creativecommons.org/licenses/by/4.0